Eliminating Sharp Minima from SGD with Truncated Heavy-tailed Noise: Introduction

 In this paper, we study the global dynamics and long-run behavior of heavy-tailed SGD and its practical variant in depth.
-In particular, we consider a popular version of SGD, where the stochastic gradient is truncated above a fixed threshold.
-Such truncation scheme is often called \emph{gradient clipping} and employed as default in various contexts \cite{Engstrom2020Implementation, merity2018regularizing, graves2013generating, pascanu2013difficulty,Zhang2020Why,NEURIPS2020_abd1c782}.
-We uncover a rich mathematical structure in the dynamics of SGD under this scheme and prove that the long-run behavior of such SGD is fundamentally different from that of the pure form of SGD: in particular, under a suitable structural condition on the geometry of the loss landscape, we prove that gradient clipping \emph{completely eliminates sharp minima from the trajectory of SGDs}.
-Moreover, we rigorously establish that, under small learning rates, the dynamics of clipped heavy-tailed SGD closely resemble a continuous-time Markov chain (CTMC) that never visits sharp local minima in the loss landscape.
-Our theoretical results provide critical insights into how heavy-tailed dynamics of SGD can be utilized to find a local minimum that generalizes better.
+While in full generality the structure of gradient noises in SGD is state-dependent, in this work we focus on the role of noise magnitude and analyze the setting where each SGD update is perturbed by iid heavy-tailed noise.
+In particular, we consider an adaptive version of SGD, where the stochastic gradient is truncated above a fixed threshold.
+Such truncation scheme is often called \emph{gradient clipping} and employed as default in various contexts \citep{Engstrom2020Implementation, merity2018regularizing, graves2013generating, pascanu2013difficulty,Zhang2020Why,NEURIPS2020_abd1c782}.
+We uncover a rich mathematical structure in the global dynamics of SGD under this scheme and prove that the asymptotic behavior of such SGD is fundamentally different from that of the pure form of SGD: in particular, under a suitable structural condition on the geometry of the loss landscape, gradient clipping \emph{completely eliminates sharp minima from the trajectory of SGDs}.
+This provides a critical insight into how heavy-tailed dynamics of SGD can be utilized to find a local minimum that generalizes better.